Cat4848/tic-tac-toe/README.md

 ## Things that I would do if I had more time

 - players' option to add their own name;
-- before a new game starts the option for the players to chose if they want to use **X** or **O**;
+- before a new game starts the option for the players to choose if they want to use **X** or **O**;
-- players to chose which one begins first on a new game;
+- players to choose which one begins first on a new game;
 - now we only have 2 players: **Nick** and **Catalin**; if we would have more players in the database, I will ask the players to select who they are from the list of all players.
-When I know who will play, I create an array with just those 2 players and use the same `moveNo % 2` logic to circulate between the players's turns.
+When I know who will play, I will create an array with just those 2 players and use the same `moveNo % 2` logic to circulate between the players's turns.

 ### Testing